espressif/developer-portal/content/blog/integrating-embedded-swift-and-sdl3-on-esp32/index.md

 tags: ["ESP32-P4", "ESP32-C6", "ESP32-C3", "Swift", "CI/CD",  "SDL", "Graphics", "Filesystem", "Experimental"]
 ---

-The article explains how to build graphical application with Embedded Swift and SDL3 on ESP32-P4, ESP32-C3, ESP32-C6.
-The full project is available at [GitHub repository](https://github.com/georgik/esp32-sdl3-swift-example).

 ## Introduction

-[Embedded Swift](https://www.swift.org/blog/embedded-swift-examples/) brings the power and elegance of the Swift programming language to embedded systems like the ESP32 microcontrollers.
-In this article, we'll explore how to develop graphical applications for the ESP32-C3 and ESP32-C6 using Swift.
-We'll demonstrate how to integrate C libraries like SDL3 (Simple DirectMedia Layer 3), commonly used in desktop applications, into your Swift projects.
-With the help of the ESP-IDF (Espressif IoT Development Framework) and ESP-BSP (Board Support Package), you can create cross-platform applications that run on various ESP32 boards with minimal effort.
+Swift is a powerful and intuitive programming language, renowned for its expressive syntax, modern features, and safety.
+Originally designed for developing applications across Apple's ecosystem—macOS, iOS, watchOS, and tvOS—Swift has gained popularity for its performance and developer-friendly nature.

 ### What is Embedded Swift?

-Embedded Swift is a subset of the Swift programming language tailored for embedded systems like the ESP32 series microcontrollers from Espressif.
-Swift, originally developed by Apple, is known for its expressive syntax, safety features, and performance.
-By bringing Swift to embedded platforms, developers can take advantage of these modern language features when programming resource-constrained devices.
+[Embedded Swift](https://www.swift.org/blog/embedded-swift-examples/) is subset of Swift programming language which extends the capabilities of Swift to the realm of embedded systems.
+It allows developers to write firmware and applications for microcontrollers using Swift, bringing modern programming paradigms to resource-constrained devices.
+By leveraging Embedded Swift, you can benefit from Swift's features like optionals, generics, and strong type safety, even in an embedded context.

+In this article, we'll explore how to use Embedded Swift to develop graphical applications for microcontrollers.
+We'll demonstrate how to integrate C libraries like SDL3 (Simple DirectMedia Layer 3), commonly used in desktop applications, into your Swift projects for embedded systems.
+With the help of the ESP-IDF (Espressif IoT Development Framework) and ESP-BSP (Board Support Package), we'll create cross-platform applications that can run on various ESP32 boards with minimal effort.

+Specifically, we'll focus on the ESP32-C3 and ESP32-C6 microcontrollers from Espressif, showcasing how to build and deploy Swift applications that utilize SDL3 for graphics rendering.
+If you're new to Embedded Swift, we recommend starting with the article Build Embedded Swift Application for ESP32-C6 to familiarize yourself with the basics.

+The full project is available at [GitHub repository](https://github.com/georgik/esp32-sdl3-swift-example).

 If you're new to Embedded Swift, we recommend that you start by checking the article [Build Embedded Swift Application for ESP32-C6](/blog/build-embedded-swift-application-for-esp32c6/).